 - Art’s entanglement with money e.g. the protests against philanthropy and dark money, ambitious institutional, growth goals, the skyrocketing price of artworks.

-The demands of arts workers for fair wages, conditions of employment, etc.
+The demands of workers and artists for equality, fair wages, conditions of employment, e.g. union organizing, workplaces free of racism and discrimination.

 In 2019 there was a marked rise in arts and cultural workers, educators, and artists organizing (which has a long history not included here).
 Here in New York, workers from the New Museum successfully formed a union represented by the UAW Local 2110, which also represents MoMA (a long-standing union site).
 The UAW is the International Union, United Automobile, Aerospace, and Agricultural Implement Workers of America.
 Unions were formed at the Tenement Museum and the Guggenheim.
 In other parts of the country, Workers at the Frye Museum organized, while those at the Marciano Art Foundation and LA MoCA sought unionization, the latter under the American Federation of State, County, and Municipal Employees (AFSCM), which represents workers at New York’s Metropolitan Museum of Art, Brooklyn Museum, and the American Museum of Natural History.
 In addition, Kickstarter, the software platform used by artists unionized, which is one of the first white-collar tech companies to do so (in addition to Glitch).